A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics II: Interpreting the Nelson-Yasue wave function

+Since the PIP applies to effective wave functions for composite subsystems, effective wave functions qualify as ``ontic'' PBR's sense, i.e., independently prepared effective wave functions of a composite subsystem imply non-overlapping distributions for $\lambda$.
+Yet the fact that effective wave functions in NYSM are ontic in PBR's sense is not logically inconsistent with said effective wave functions not being beables in Bell's sense (footnote 1) and having epistemic features in the same sense as the universal wave function: The effective wave function $\psi^{(s)}$ can be said to be epistemic in the precise sense that it's defined in terms of $\rho^{(s)}$ and $S^{(s)}$, and these latter two variables reflect our ignorance about ontic properties of the actual particles (their actual positions and velocities); in other words, $\psi^{(s)}$ ``represents our knowledge of the underlying reality'' \cite{Leifer2014}, rather than being an element of the underlying reality.

+To gain a better understanding of the conceptual and technical interplay between the $\psi$, $R$, and $S$ fields, it is worthwhile to study the example of an entangled state.

-Now, consider the case of 2 distinguishable particles, where particle 1 is associated with a wavepacket $\psi_{A}$ and particle 2 is associated with a packet $\psi_{B}$.
-If, initially, the particles are classically non-interacting and there are no correlations between them, then the joint wavefunction is the product state (suppressing the $t$ variable for simplicity)
+Consider the case of 2 distinguishable particles, where particle 1 is associated with a wavepacket $\psi_{A}$ and particle 2 is associated with a packet $\psi_{B}$.
+If, initially, the particles are classically non-interacting and there are no correlations between them, then the joint wave function is the product state (suppressing the $t$ variable for simplicity)

 We can also construct a non-factorizable solution of (28) by writing